Hays Street Bridge

 Fourth Court of Appeals issued opinion finding that the City was entitled to governmental immunity, reversing the Trial Court's decision and rendering judgment in favor of the City.
 Plaintiffs appealed this decision to the Texas Supreme Court.

-The Historic and Design Review Commission (HDRC) voted unanimously to deny the proposal from Loopy Limited to construct a five-story residential structure (with some pocket retail) on the vacant lot at 803 N Cherry (with some pocket retail) on the vacant lot at 803 N. Cherry.
+The Historic and Design Review Commission (HDRC) voted unanimously to deny the proposal from Loopy Limited to construct a five-story residential structure (with some pocket retail) on the vacant lot at 803 N. Cherry St.

 HDRC voted 5-3 to deny the revised proposal.